thetriggestcove/dsc-r-base-ics-1/README.md

 ```

 Now if we were in Python, this might start out a as a list and we'd have to numpyifiy it in order to do some math operations on it.
-Since is a programming language that really is designed for manipulating numbers, we don't have to do something equivalent.
+Since R is a programming language that really is designed for manipulating numbers, we don't have to do something equivalent.

 Let's imagine we're trying to calculate how much caffeine we've taken in each day and realized that mug we're drinking out of is actually a little big bigger than the normal cup so we need to scale our entire data by a factor of 1.2.
 We can just multiply the whole object by 1.2.